Jesse Eisenberg: Personal life

 Eisenberg dated Anna Strout from 2002 to 2012 after they met on the set of The Emperor's Club, where she worked as an assistant to Lisa Bruce.
 He then dated Mia Wasikowska, his co-star in The Double, from 2013 to 2015.
 He later resumed his relationship with Strout and they married in 2017.
 Their son, Banner, was born in April 2017.
-They divide their time between Bloomington, Indiana (to which he moved to support his ailing mother-in-law), and New York City.
+They divide their time between Bloomington, Indiana (his wife's hometown), and New York City.
 He previously lived with his younger sister Hallie and her boyfriend, singer-songwriter Owen Danoff, until June 2016, when Hallie and Danoff moved to Nashville, Tennessee.

 Eisenberg has played the drums since he was eight years old.
 His favorite band is Ween.

 In 2007, Eisenberg started an online wordplay website with his cousin, a social design evangelist at Facebook, called OneUpMe.
 They re-launched the site in 2010, instead exclusively formatted for Facebook users.

-Despite portraying Facebook founder Mark Zuckerberg in one of his most prominent film roles, Eisenberg does not use social media and said in 2016, "I'm terrified of that stuff.
+Despite portraying Facebook founder Mark Zuckerberg in one of his most prominent film roles, Eisenberg does not use social media and said in 2016: "I'm terrified of that stuff.
 I live inside a bubble on purpose."
-When asked if he used Facebook to prepare for his role as Zuckerberg, he said that he "signed on for, like, 20 seconds one time."
+When asked if he used Facebook to prepare for his role as Zuckerberg, he said that he "signed on for, like, 20 seconds one time".

-Eisenberg is an alumnus of the Bloomington Playwrights Project and has become deeply involved with the city of Bloomington, Indiana, having moved there as well as showing support for Indiana University Bloomington and donating thousands of dollars to Bloomington's Middle Way House.
+Eisenberg is an alumnus of the Bloomington Playwrights Project and has become deeply involved with the city of Bloomington, Indiana.
+He is a supporter of Indiana University Bloomington and has donated to and volunteered with Middle Way House, a domestic violence program that his mother-in-law led for three decades.
 He is a fan of the Indiana Pacers basketball team.
 For an article he wrote for InStyle magazine, he played a game of one-on-one with Indiana University women's basketball player Tyra Buss.
 He is also a long-time fan of the Indy Thunder beep baseball team and its founder Darnell Booker.

+On December 30, 2025, Eisenberg made an altruistic kidney donation to a stranger at NYU Langone Health after being inspired by the philosophy of effective altruism.

-Eisenberg has Polish-Jewish ancestry through his family, who lived in Krasnystaw until World War II, while his wife has roots in Łódź.
-In May 2024, he revealed he had applied for Polish citizenship, reportedly to help "create better relationships between Jews and Polish people."
+Eisenberg has Polish-Jewish ancestry.
+His family lived in Krasnystaw until World War II, and his wife's family is from Łódź.
+In May 2024, he revealed he had applied for Polish citizenship, reportedly to help "create better relationships between Jews and Polish people".
 The citizenship was granted on March 4, 2025, by the President of Poland Andrzej Duda in New York.